 10. Cultivate a Hobby

 Not only will this help you cultivate an interest you love but it is one of the easiest ways to start a conversation with someone.
-Bond with fellow enthusiasts over shared interests, collaborate and be inspired at these craft and cultural hubs: (And make sure to keep an eye out for special events too.)
+Bond with fellow enthusiasts over shared interests or start conversations and ask for advice if you’re new to a hobby.
+Try collaborating with new friends at these craft and cultural hubs: (And make sure to keep an eye out for special events too.)

 - Indoor Climbing Club: Join Canary Wall for indoor climbing expeditions.